 “When we founded Kraft Runners, we were suddenly standing in front of like 50-100 people.
 Some of them were there for the first time.
 It’s important for us to tell people to their face, ‘Every one of you can do this.
 You will suffer a bit, but I promise, there’s someone else suffering with you.’
 So our motivation is high-fives, encouragement, and not leaving anyone behind.
 We’ve had people on their first run that have had to leave after 50m, but we brought them with us, and now some of them are ready to run the half marathon.”

-That spirit of bringing people together, encouraging each other, and working toward a shared goal is something Kontra K and Marco return to repeatedly.
-For Marco, his main desire is to transform running from an individual to a team sport.
+That spirit of bringing people together, encouraging each other, and working towards a shared goal is something Kontra K and Kraft Runners return to repeatedly.

 As for Kontra, himself a born-and-raised Berliner, there’s a recognition that training has been one of his anchors throughout his life, and a desire to promote the discipline and ethos it has instilled in him with others.
 He’s even scouting for locations to open up his own boxing gym.